 How do I get pre-approved?

 A lender reviews your credit history in detail to determine a specific mortgage amount for which you’re approved.

 What info do I need to start digging for?

 The documents to get pre-approved are the same as those you’d need to get a mortgage.

-- W2 forms from past two years for all borrowers
+- W2 forms from past 2 years for all borrowers

-- Pay stubs from past one to three months for all borrowers
+- Pay stubs from past 1 to 3 months for all borrowers

-- Personal tax returns from past two years for all borrowers
+- Personal tax returns from past 2 years for all borrowers

 - Social Security Number